Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/05-tenant-signup.md

 Here is a summary of the entire sign-up flow in the Surveys application:

 1. The user clicks the **Sign Up** button.
 2. The `AccountController.SignUp` action returns a challege result.
-The authentication state includes "signup" and "csrf_token" values.
+The authentication state includes "signup" value.
 3. In the `RedirectToAuthenticationEndpoint` event, add the `admin_consent` prompt.
 4. The OpenID Connect middleware redirects to Azure AD and the user authenticates.
 5. In the `AuthenticationValidated` event, look for the "signup" state.
-6. Check csrf_token against the database.
-7. Add the tenant to the database.
+6. Add the tenant to the database.